The Wallflower’s Wicked Wager

 Others are determined to keep them apart, and Shona is goaded into placing a wicked wager.
 One that sets her upon a ruinous path and alienates the only man who might have ever loved her.
 Is true love enough to put their pasts behind them, to learn to trust, and heal their wounded hearts?

-For a heartwarming, inspiring story about the power of love, purchase your copy today of THE WALLFLOWER’S WICKED WAGER, the fifth installment in Collette Cameron’s romantic historical Regencies A Waltz with a Rogue series.
+For a heartwarming, inspiring story about the power of love, purchase your copy today of THE WALLFLOWER’S WICKED WAGER, the fifth book in Collette Cameron’s romantic historical Regencies A Waltz with a Rogue series.

 Click HERE for the audio version!